krschroeder/baseframe_js/readme.md

 ],$libary);
 ```

-#### Typescript Support with Extending into a Library
+#### Typescript Support with jQuery or Cash

-To get these to work in [jQuery](https://jquery.com/) or [Cash Dom](https://github.com/fabiospampinato/cash#readme) adding the following in project should resolve any TypeScript errors.
+To get these to work in [jQuery](https://jquery.com/) or [Cash Dom](https://github.com/fabiospampinato/cash#readme) adding the following in project should get it to work with TypeScript.

 ```typescript